Slash Commands

 Another configuration options

-• Setting command as guild only - use @GuildOnlyCommand annotation on class
+@CommandPermissionannotation on class - Setting command as guild only - use

-• Setting method as not command - use @Utility annotation on method
+@NsfwCommandannotation on class - Setting method as not command - use